Rhitabrat/youtube-comments-categorization/README.md

 ## Instructions
   - setup virtual env
   - install the required libraries using "requirements.txt" file. (pip install -r requirements.txt)
-  - run the required file.
-  - "main.ipynb" is the main file where new concept is implemented
+  - "main.ipynb" is the main file where the new concept is implemented